 While Ambassador to France, he participated in the Geneva conferences on Berlin and Germany.
 He was a member of the Communist party’s Central Auditing Commission.

-When Mr. Vinogradov first arrived in Paris, he was given a perfunctory greeting by French officials, and some newsmen commented ungenerously on his baggy appearance.
+When Mr. Vinogradov first arrived in Paris, French officials gave him a perfunctory greeting, and some newsmen commented ungenerously on his baggy appearance.
 But Mr. Vinogradov quickly showed that he knew how to move on the highest social and diplomatic levels.
 Dinner guests at the Soviet Embassy reported that the cuisine and wine cellar were excellent.
 Mr. Vinogradov’s wife, a painter, began encouraging young French artists to drop around, and columnists started speculating on the Ambassador’s London tailor.

 At that time, a representative of General de Gaulle approached Mr. Vinogradov in Ankara and asked that Moscow recognize the French government in exile.
 Mr. Vinogradov passed on the request and urged Moscow to grant it.